srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

 <small>First available in 23.10 version</small>

-An attentive reader may have noticed that all the examples above use integer keys.
-Either interface numbers or VLAN IDs.
-But what about string-based keys?
-For example, creating multiple named VRFs, or ACLs?
+An observant reader may have noticed that all the examples provided thus far have used integer keys, such as interface numbers or VLAN IDs.
+But what about scenarios involving string-based keys, such as creating multiple named VRFs or ACLs?

 In release 23.10 we are adding support for string/literal-based ranges expansion that opens the door to even more powerful CLI workflows.